Jason was looking over the newspaper classified want ads as he sat at the kitchen table. David was across from him doing his homework.

-Jason saw his old life disappearing for good, and a new reality of living for others began to emerge.
-He tried to grasp the situation but it was changing too fast.
-He searched for something to say in the sudden vacuum.
-“I guess I never figured on this happening so soon,” he uttered.
+Jason saw his old life disappear for good and then replaced by a new reality of living for others.
+He struggled some more to grasp the situation and tried to find something appropriate to say.
+“I guess I never figured on this happening so soon.”

 “Me neither,” Christine admitted.
 “Oh my god, what are my parents going to say!”
 She buried her face into her hands.

 He began to think of her ordeal.
 “You haven’t told them yet?”

 Jason slowly put his hand onto Christine’s shoulder.
 She held onto his hand, and looked at him poignantly.
 They came together, and held each other tight.
 She convulsed a little as they embraced.
 He found himself settling into a new reality, and began to accept the permanent life change as he continued to hold her close.
 He then realized he had forgotten his agonizing over Randy.